mptre/knfmt/README.md

 	$ knfmt -d knfmt.c

-In addition, it can given a diff only format the changed lines.
+In addition, it can given a unified diff only format the changed lines.
 This option is compatible with the options mentioned above:

 	$ git diff | knfmt -Dd